“If you walk into a salary negotiation without a number, you are at the mercy of an experienced hiring manager”Ramit Sethi

 - Take out maximum information from the recruiter before you reveal your expectations.

 - Smiling is essential and also the most critical aspect while making a negotiation so that you don’t look bored and nervous.

 - Don’t be blinded by a massive paycheck if you are looking for longevity.

 - Confidence is the key to justifying yourself logically.

 - Stay professional and don’t burn your bridges.

-Just like any other art form, Negotiation also requires skills.
-It cannot be mastered at the first, it needs practice.
+Just like any other art form, negotiation also requires skills.
+It cannot be mastered at the first try as it needs patience and practice.
 Don’t make it a number game but focus more on value.
 You will never be able to get paid what you deserve by avoiding negotiation.

 Therefore, when managed correctly, salary negotiation will not be a hassling task.
 It will contribute to a healthy relationship between you and your future employer.